Ask the expert — climate change

 Does 'climategate' (hacking of data at the Climatic Research Unit at the University of East Anglia) undermine climate science in any way?

-If you have more questions about the science of climate change, you can find out more in our climate change centre.
+If you have more questions about the science of climate change, you can find out more in our Climate (redirect to climate guide).